Calcium nitrate: Use in agriculture

 Calcium nitrate is also used to control certain plant diseases.
 For example, dilute calcium nitrate (and calcium chloride) sprays are used to control bitter pit and cork spot in apple trees.

 Waste water treatment

 Calcium nitrate is used in waste water pre-conditioning for odour emission prevention.
 The waste water pre-conditioning is based on establishing an anoxic biology in the waste water system.
 In the presence of nitrate, the metabolism for sulfates stops, thus preventing formation of hydrogen sulfide.
-Additionally easy degradable organic matter is consumed, which otherwise can cause anaerobic conditions downstream as well as odour emissions itself.
+Additionally, easily degradable organic matter is consumed, which otherwise can cause anaerobic conditions downstream as well as odour emissions itself.
 The concept is also applicable for surplus sludge treatment.

 Concrete

-Calcium nitrate is used in set accelerating concrete admixtures.
+Calcium nitrate is used in concrete admixtures to accelerate setting.
 This use with concrete and mortar is based on two effects.
 The calcium ion accelerates formation of calcium hydroxide and thus precipitation and setting.
 This effect is used also in cold weather concreting agents as well as some combined plasticizers.
 The nitrate ion leads to formation of iron hydroxide, whose protective layer reduces corrosion of the concrete reinforcement.